-Fitness center injuries can be caused by negligent
+Fitness center injuries are typically caused by negligent

-- third party contractors responsible for inspection and maintantenance of the equipment, and/or
+- third party contractors responsible for inspection and maintenance of the equipment and/or

 - other gym members.

-Under California's personal injury laws, anyone injured in a fitness center accident can file a personal injury lawsuit against those responsible.
+Under personal injury law, anyone injured in a fitness center accident can file a personal injury lawsuit against those responsible.
 Gym members may also be able to file a product defect lawsuit against an equipment manufacturer for injuries suffered by using faulty equipment.

-Below, our California personal injury lawyers discuss the following frequently asked questions about fitness center accident lawsuits in California:
+Below, our California personal injury lawyers discuss the following frequently asked questions about fitness center accident lawsuits:

 - 1. Can I file a lawsuit if I was injured in a fitness center accident?

-- 2. What should I do after a gym injury in California?
+- 2. What should I do after a gym injury?